 What is the annualized return on the early payment discounts currently available from your supplier base, and how does that compare to your organization’s return on short-term cash holdings?

-How many suppliers in your portfolio offer discount terms, and what percentage of those discounts does your organization currently capture?
+How many suppliers in your portfolio offer discount terms, and what is the current capture rate across those opportunities?

 When your organization schedules virtual card payments, does the timing align with billing cycle mechanics to maximize float?